ibm-cloud-docs/assistant/information-security.md

 Do not add personal data to the training data (entities and intents, including user examples) that you create.
 In particular, be sure to remove any personally-identifiable information from files that contain real user utterances that you upload to mine for user example recommendations.

-**Note:** Experimental and beta features are not intended for use with a production environment and therefore are not guaranteed to function as expected when labeling and deleting data.
+Experimental and beta features are not intended for use with a production environment and therefore are not guaranteed to function as expected when labeling and deleting data.
 Experimental and beta features should not be used when implementing a solution that requires the labeling and deletion of data.

 If you need to remove a customer's message data from a {{site.data.keyword.conversationshort}} instance, you can do so based on the customer ID of the client, as long as you associate the message with a customer ID when the message is sent to {{site.data.keyword.conversationshort}}.

+Removing message data must be an occasional event only for individual customer IDs.
+To disable analytics logs, you can upgrade to an Enterprise with Data Isolation plan.
+{: note}

 - The preview and automatic Facebook integrations do not support the labeling and therefore deletion of data based on customer ID.
 These integration types should not be used in a solution that must support the ability to delete data based on a customer ID.
 - For Intercom, the `customer_id` is the `user_id` prepended with `intercom_`.
 The Intercom `user_id` property is the `id` of the `author` message object in the Conversation Model that is defined by Intercom.